QuanlingZhao/FedHD/README.md

 # FedHD - Federated Learning with Hyperdimensional Computing

 This repository is the official implementation of FedHD [Link(TBA Paper under review)]().
 ![System_flow](fig/System_flow.PNG)

+## Aim / Motivation

+An edge-device friendly, efficient and robust Federated Learning System using Hyperdimensional Computing.

 ## Requirements